-Attock Petroleum Limited (PSX: APL) was Incorporated in 1998 an oil marketing company and is part of the Attock Oil Group of Companies.
-Its product portfolio consists of lubricants, commercial and industrial fuels; and it markets and supplies fuels to manufacturing industry, armed forces, power producers, government/semi-government entities, FMCG companies, developmental sector, and agricultural customers.
-APL has a strong retail network with over 700 retail outlets nationwide.
-Attock Oil Group of Companies is a fully vertically integrated oil and gas group including exploration, production, refining and marketing of a wide range of petroleum products.
-APL’s sponsor, Pharaon Investment Group Limited Holding s.a.l holds the largest shareholding at 34 percent, whereas other key shareholders include Attock Refinery, Pakistan Oilfields Limited, and Attock Oil Company as shown in the illustration.
+Attock Petroleum Limited (PSX: APL) was Incorporated in 1998 as an oil marketing company It is part of the vertically integrated Attock Oil Group.
+While the FY23 shareholding pattern is not available yet, the FY22 annual report shows that its sponsor, Pharaon Investment Group Limited Holding s.a.l holds the largest shareholding at 34 percent, whereas other key shareholders include Attock Refinery, Pakistan Oilfields Limited, and Attock Oil Company as shown in the illustration.

-APL continued its revenue growth in FY18 as petroleum prices remained high and volumes grew as well.
+Revenues continued to grow in FY18 as petroleum prices remained high and volumes grew as well.
 Increase in sales volume and inventory gains due to rising price trend of petroleum products during the year resulted in higher gross margins.
-However, APL’s profits grew meagerly by seven percent year-on-year due to reversal of provision of other charges and higher exchange losses due significant currency depreciation during the year.
+However, APL’s profits grew meagerly by seven percent year-on-year due to the reversal of the provision of other charges and higher exchange losses due significant currency depreciation during the year.

-The pace slowed down in FY19 due to falling crude oil prices and domestic currency nosediving.
+In FY19, volumetric growth slowed down due to falling crude oil prices and domestic currency nosediving.
 Moreover, the effects of monetary and fiscal tightening adversely affected the OMC sector in FY19.
 Where the falling crude oil prices resulted in significant inventory losses for the OMCs, the depreciating rupee brought in large exchange losses.
-APL’s topline grew by around 26 percent year-on-year, which was entirely due to higher petroleum product prices, because voluemtric growth remained subdued in FY19.
-APL’s volumes declined by 11 percent year-on-year decline led by furnace oil and high speed diesel sales while earnings were down by 30 percent.
+APL’s topline grew by around 26 percent year-on-year, which was entirely due to higher petroleum product prices, because volumetric growth remained subdued during the year.
+APL’s volumes declined by 11 percent year-on-year led by furnace oil and high speed diesel sales while earnings were down by 30 percent.

-Things became further difficult in FY20 for many sectors including the OMCs largely due to demand destruction brought by the COVID pandemic.
-APL’s earnings too plummeted to only Rs1 billion.
-Weakness in earnings due to inventory losses from lower prices of petroleum products in the country versus international prices, along with decline in volumes were key inhibiting factors.
-During FY20, APL’s overall market share remained the same around 10.5 percent.
-However, its volumes sold registered a decline of around 11 percent year-on-year, which was highest for diesel followed by petrol and then furnace oil.
-Apart from the weakness in the topline and higher inventory losses, jump in finance cost amid high interest rates, relatively lower other income, decline in profits from associated further added to the bottomline decline.
+FY20 was a difficult year due to demand destruction brought by the COVID pandemic.
+APL’s earnings plummeted to only Rs1 billion.
+Weakness in earnings was due to inventory losses from lower prices of petroleum product in the country versus international prices, along with decline in volumes.
+During FY20, APL’s volumes sold registered a decline of around 11 percent year-on-year, which was highest for diesel followed by petrol and then furnace oil.
+Apart from the weakness in the topline and higher inventory losses, jump in finance cost amid high interest rates, relatively lower other income, decline in profits from associates further added to the bottomline decline.